-Unlike our New Year celebrations, Chinese New Year is never on a fixed date and for 2018 it begins this Friday 16th February with the celebrations lasting for 15 days.
+Unlike our New Year celebrations, Chinese New Year is never on a fixed date and for 2019 it begins 5 February with the celebrations lasting for 15 days.
 The timing is dictated by the lunar calendar and the celebration is older than even the Great Wall itself!

-The Chinese zodiac moves in a 12 year cycle and 2018 will be the Year of the Dog.
+The Chinese zodiac moves in a 12-year cycle and 2019 will be the Year of the Pig.
 A sixth of the wolds population travel home to be with their families for Chinese New Year so it really is the world’s biggest party.
 Of course any good party requires food so this month I asked my food blogging buddies to share their Chinese inspired recipes.
-(Don’t worry there’s no dog!!!)

 There are so many options when it comes to Fried Rice.
 Easy Peasy Foodie has a easy, quick and family friendly version.
 Her Leftover Chicken and Egg Fried Rice is perfect for a busy weeknight and a great way to use up your roast chicken leftovers.
 Meantime Basement Bakehouse shares a healthy, delicious vegetarian dish of Sweet Potato Fried Rice.
 Who needs a takeaway when you can make this?
 A couple more chicken versions with Lemon Chicken with Egg Fried Rice by Easy Peasy Lemon Squeezy and Chicken Fried Rice from Chez Maximka.